The 10 Most Costly Mistakes Home Buyers Make

 2. Waiting for Interest Rates to Come Down.

-It rarely pays to wait untiinterest rates come down to buy.
-The window o
+It rarely pays to wait until interest rates come down to buy.
+The window of

 affordability can close anytime.
 If rates are high at the time of purchase buy